maglnet/ComposerRequireChecker/README.md

 ## Usage

-Composer require checker runs on an existing directory structure.
-It does not change your code, and does not even install your composer dependencies.
+ComposerRequireChecker runs on an existing directory structure.
+It does not change your code and does not even install your composer dependencies.
 That is a task that is entirely up to you, allowing you to change/improve things after a scan to see if it fixes the issue.

 So the usual workflow would be